 4. Achieving a True Return on Data Investment

-Unfortunately, many firms without a centralized database over-index on collecting data and under-index on analyzing it for decision making.
-Siloed data is a costly problem that can create process bottlenecks and obscure insights.
+Unfortunately, many firms without a centralized database over-index on collecting data and under-index on analysis for decision making.
+Data fragmentation creates costly inefficiencies and limits your ability to act with speed and confidence.
 Similarly, a deluge of data can prove equally as challenging as a shortage–and lacking proper hygiene, can quickly become overwhelming.

 During the webinar, Greg Pennington, Manager, Customer Success, quantified the impact of poor data management.
-For many firms, this lack of clarity and operational inefficiency can lead to both lost transactions and missed critical dates or lost deposits.
+For many firms, this lack of clarity and operational inefficiency can lead to missed critical dates, lost deposits or even forfeited opportunities.

-Structured, formatted data based on industry best practices puts the most relevant and impactful data at your fingertips for ongoing analysis.
-Building a proprietary database of market comparables–based on standards aligned to your unique strategy–ensures that gleaning insights is efficient and scalable.
+Data that is structured based on industry best practices and your investment strategy, and centralized in one platform, unlocks critical insights and supports faster, more confident decision-making.
+Developing a proprietary database aligned with your strategy ensures insights are scalable and repeatable.
 The more users can dig into data points to understand the data’s context and origin, the stronger their conviction will be.

 Centralizing data in a global database creates the guardrails your firm needs to avoid these costly errors.
 By ensuring that every decision is grounded in contextually rich data and you have oversight into every upcoming milestone, you can maximize your return on data investment.